2TallTyler/industry_probabilities/README.md

-# industry_probabilities
+# Industry Probabilities

- Test case showing industry probability discrepancies in OpenTTD
+OpenTTD provides two ways of setting industry probability in NML: via property or via callback.

+This test case of two otherwise-identical industries shows that the probability does not match between the two.